degville/snap-docs/docs/explanation/how-snaps-work/snap-components.md

 Just like snaps, components have [revisions](/explanation/how-snaps-work/revisions).
 If a snap defines components, each snap file uploaded to the store will be matched to components with their own specific revisions
 This forms a unique tuple between the snap and each respective component.

-> :information_source: While it will become possible to update components in a tuple, the snapcraft functionality required to individually upload an updated component has not yet been implemented.
+> ⓘ  While it will become possible to update components in a tuple, the snapcraft functionality required to individually upload an updated component has not yet been implemented.

 ## Component hooks